 Could your teen be depressed?
-Although we are learning more about depression, it's hard to know if a teen is depressed -- irritability and moodiness tend to be features of normal adolescence.
+Although we are learning more about depression, it's hard to know if a teen is depressed -- the quest for independence, irritability and moodiness tend to be features of normal adolescence.

 What is teen depression?

 About 1 in 5 teens has suffered with depression at some point.
 But many depressed teens do not get the right treatment.When teen depression goes untreated, the outcome may be serious, and result in:

 The most common symptom of depression is sadness for no apparent reason most of time.
 Yet, teens with depression may have signs of extreme irritability, exaggerated reactions, anger, or anxiety instead.

 Depressed teens often have physical complaints, such as stomachaches or headaches.
 These symptoms may cause absences from school or poor school performance.